Is selling to corporates right for you and your business?

-She’d got her new improved messaging and it was starting to land with her potential clients.
+We’d laid the groundwork over a couple of months and she’d started sharing her improved messaging and it was beginning to land with her potential clients.
 People were echoing it back to her.
 She was becoming known for this fun phrase she’d come up with.

 Then all of a sudden she told me that she wanted to sell to corporates instead because she thought it’d be easier.